 The fuel consumption required by the engine is calculated by flow sensors from the tank itself.
 It connects the fuel line between the engine and the fuel tank.
 Flow fuel sensors measure fuel volume passing through the fuel line per unit time and the metrics are highly accurate.
 The data is transmitted to a telematics or fuel management system, which can provide the user with per unit time consumption of fuel.

-Why do transporters invest in fuel sensors?
+Why do fleet operators invest in fuel sensors for their trucks?

 Fuel cost is one of the largest operational expenses for transporters.
 As a result, companies ideally like to keep a stringent track of fuel fills and consumption to better manage their fleet operations, particularly in cases of long haul fleets.
 Choosing the right fuel sensor based on their requirement can help transporters track data related to fuel fills and fuel consumption accurately.
 Additionally, the ability to track fuel consumption by vehicles can help identify cases of fuel thefts which happens to be a recurring problem for transporters in India.

-How to choose the right fuel sensor
+How do you choose the right fuel sensor for a heavy-duty truck fleet?

 Rising fuel prices have compelled transporters and heavy-duty fleet owners to focus on fuel efficiency for their fleet to stay profitable.
 Heavy-duty trucks with Full Truck Load (FTL) provide a mileage of around 2km per litre in India for several reasons, including poor maintenance, uneven roads, overloading, and inefficient engine performance.
 Thus, choosing a fuel management system has become the need of the hour.
 Capacitive fuel sensors, for example, provide the accuracy required for cargo trucks that move frequently, whereas companies in the construction industry can benefit from installing ultrasonic fuel sensors as part of their construction vehicle fuel management system because their construction vehicles do not move much and can benefit even more from more accurate measurement of fuel consumption.